takoikatakotako/en.swiswiswift.com/content/post/2017-12-13/index.md

 +++
-title = "一定時間で繰り返しを行う"
-url = "2017-12-13"
-date = "2017-12-13"
+title = "Repeating at a certain time" url = "2017-12-13" date = "2017-12-13"
-description = "一定時間で繰り返しを行う"
-tags = [
+description = "Repeating at a certain time" tags = [
     "iOS",
 ]